Bone Marrow Transplant

 The Bone Marrow Transplant (BMT) Unit is the largest paediatric BMT centre in the UK, performing around 100 stem cell procedures per year.
 We provide a comprehensive haematopoietic stem cell transplant service for children with life-threatening haematological, immunological, metabolic, rheumatological and gastroenterological conditions.

 Malignancies have the lowest overall survival rate of all conditions treated by stem cell transplantation because children who have been pre-treated with a lot of chemotherapy, can experience more toxicity during SCT.
-Ongoing clinical research seeks to learn more about how to treat these conditions to improve survival rates.
+However, ongoing clinical research at GOSH seeks to learn more about how to treat these conditions to improve survival rates.
 In 2020, our overall patient survival for allograft transplant – malignancies only - is 85% and disease-free patient survival for allograft transplant – malignancies only – is 78%, achieving a 5-year improvement in a row.

-For more informaiton about our clinical outcomes please click here.
+For more information about our clinical outcomes please click here.

 Conditions we treat